 Van der Valk Plaza Beach & Dive Resort Bonaire opened in 1995.
 It’s a favorite among return visitors.
 One master diver brings his students for their open water training to complete PADI certification.

-Upon arrival, get a tour of the property from your golf cart driving porter.
-He’ll point out the row of Vespas ready for rent, the Dive Center, Yoga studio (no gym), the spa, the activity center, the beach and pool, and restaurants.
+Upon arrival, get a tour of the property from your golf cart-driving porter.
+He’ll point out the row of Vespas ready for rent, the Dive Center, the Yoga studio (no gym), the spa, the activity center, the beach and pool, and restaurants.

 Captain Don’s Habitat